Looking for the perfect day out in London with a pre-schooler? Then look no further than London Zoo.

 Set amidst the beautiful leafy setting of Regent’s Park, the 36-acre nature haven has everything you need for a day out with your little one.

 Whether your pre-schooler is an Attenborough in the making, has oodles of energy to burn or simply enjoys taking in the sights of the great outdoors, they’re sure to love a day at London Zoo.
+And, from 20 September - 31 October, Bing and Flop will be at the Zoo!
+Bingsters will love to follow our free, self-guided trail, storytime sessions, and the chance for a meet and greet.

 With 20,000 animals calling the Zoo home, exciting exhibits to explore and multiple routes to take, it might seem overwhelming knowing where to start.
 We’ve spoken to some of the Zoo’s very own mums and dads to compile a list of ‘insider tips’ for visiting with small children.